From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Does the Teacher-student Scheme Work for Segmentation TTA?

-While previous sections attest to the efficacy of the TS-EMA scheme, a closer examination of Table~\ref{tb:TS_table2} underscores a notable observation: when the SO baseline is fortified with test-time augmentation, its performance surpasses that of the TS combined with both PL and Aug.
+While previous analysis attests to the efficacy of the TS-EMA scheme, a closer examination of Table~\ref{tb:TS_table3} (cf. Appendix) underscores a notable observation: when the SO baseline is fortified with test-time augmentation, its performance surpasses that of TS combined with both PL and Aug.
 This suggests that the primary advantage of TS-EMA may lie in mitigating the noise introduced by PL, thereby allowing Aug to function more effectively.

-This finding provokes a subsequent question: if the accuracy of the pseudo-labels is enhanced, would the TS model also exhibit improved performance as shown in previous studies~\citep{tarvainen2017mean}?
-To answer this question, we adjust the experimental setting, concentrating on situations where pseudo-labels become increasingly accurate, marked by a growing proportion of ground-truth labels.
-In this context, we assume access to these ground-truth labels so that we can empirically assess model performance across varying pseudo-label accuracies.
+This finding provokes a subsequent question: if the accuracy of PLs is enhanced, would the TS model also exhibit improved performance as shown in previous studies~\cite{tarvainen2017mean}?
+To answer this question, we adjust the experimental setting, concentrating on situations where PLs become increasingly accurate, marked by a growing proportion of GT labels.
+In this context, we assume that the GT labels are accessible so that we can empirically assess the model performance across varying ratios of GT labels.

-We continue our comparison between the single-model and the teacher-student schemes.
-As shown in Figure \ref{fig:ts}, we have plotted the IoU (Intersection over Union) metrics for each class against varying levels of ground-truth (GT).
-This visualization helps us critically assess how the performance trajectory of these two schemes adjusts as the accuracy of the pseudo-labels promotes.
+We continue to compare the single-model and the TS scheme.
+As depicted in Figure~\ref{fig:ts} (cf. Appendix), we have plotted the IoU (Intersection over Union) metrics for each class against varying levels of GT.
+This visualization helps us critically assess how the performance trajectory of these two schemes adjusts as the accuracy of the PLs is promoted.
+For the sake of fair comparison, the policy of Aug is not adopted in that Figure, where comparative results indicate that the performance improvement will be minimal without data augmentation.
+This experiment aims to investigate the importance of each module of the TS scheme and emphasize the necessity of Aug in this scheme.
+Moreover, we also report the result of the TS scheme leveraging data augmentation in Figure~\ref{fig:ts_ms} (cf. Appendix).

-Upon a detailed observation, it becomes evident that both the single-model and teacher-student schemes exhibit similar performance trends.
-When the precision of the pseudo-labels hits an approximate threshold of 1\%\footnote{To put this into perspective, for an ACDC image, 1\% GT translates to a total of $0.01 * 1080 * 1920 = 22572$ pixels.}, the single-model scheme achieves a performance that is almost neck-and-neck with that of the teacher-student scheme.
+Upon a detailed observation, it becomes evident that both the single-model and TS schemes exhibit similar performance trends.
+When the precision of the PLs hits an approximate threshold of 1\%\footnote{To put this into perspective, for an ACDC image, 1\% GT translates to a total of $0.01 * 1080 * 1920 = 22572$ pixels.}, the single-model scheme achieves a performance that is almost neck-and-neck with that of the TS scheme.
+However, as we progress beyond this PLs precision threshold, an interesting divergence arises: while the single-model continues to better its performance, the TS model appears to stagnate and its mIoU (mean IoU) metric remains static at 0.69.
+In stark contrast, the single-model exhibits a commendable improvement, witnessing its mIoU metric jump from an initial 0.59 to a robust 0.74.